The Importance Of Customer Sentiment Analysis

 Scenario

 Jean purchases a multimedia player from a leading electronics retailer.
 Unfortunately for her, the device stops working within a week after purchase.
-Upset, Jean decides to get in touch with the brand’s contact center.
-She knows that the manufacturer’s warranty on her product will take care of the problem.
-Unfortunately, all support agents are busy when Jean dials the customer care number, and now she has to wait for a long while to be able to speak to a support agent.
+Upset, Jean decides to contact the brand’s customer support.
+She knows that the manufacturer’s warranty on her product will solve the problem.
+Unfortunately, all support agents are busy when Jean dials the customer care number, and now she has to wait a long time to speak to an agent.

 Before making the call, Jean wanted to get her multimedia player repaired; however, the long hold time irritates her, and she disconnects the call.
 Frustrated with how everything turned out so far — Jean vents her anger on social media and tags the electronics brand in her posts.

-Within an hour of her posts on social media, she receives a call from a support agent.
-The agent tells Jean that her complaint on social media has been acknowledged, and steps are being taken to resolve her complaint.
+Within an hour of her social media posts, Jean receives a call from a support agent.
+The agent tells Jean that her complaint has been acknowledged and that steps are being taken to resolve it.

 Jean was thrilled by the support agent’s behavior and the brand’s commitment to professionalism and decided henceforth she would make all her electronic purchases from this brand and recommend it to family and friends.